jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019/README.md

 This [repo](https://github.com/jg8481/Tool-Strategies-Lone-Testers-Test-Leadership-Congress-2019) contains all of the examples that will be covered in the "Test tool strategies for lone testers" presentation.
 More information about this Test Leadership Congress 2019 presentation can be found here... https://testleadershipcongress2019.sched.com/event/O5Zg/test-tool-strategies-for-lone-testers

+This will be an ongoing project that I will keep working on.
+Any existing/new reusable examples, existing/new presentations, new approaches, or new tool experiments contained in this repo will be part of a [book that I am currently writing](https://leanpub.com/toolstrategiesforlonetesters).

 The following are the basic technical requirements to run the examples during the presentation.
 - Docker CE
   - OSX: https://docs.docker.com/docker-for-mac/install